-As of December 28, 2019, Cadence had reserved the following shares of authorized but unissued common stock for future issuance:
+As of January 1, 2022, Cadence had reserved the following shares of authorized but unissued common stock for future issuance:

 Shares

 (In thousands)

-Employee equity incentive plans 15,898
+Employee equity incentive plans 19,006

-Employee stock purchase plans 6,039
+Employee stock purchase plans 4,630

-Directors stock plans 905
+Directors stock plans 622

-Total 22,842
+Total 24,258

-^{}Includes shares reserved for: (i) issuance upon exercise of future option grants, (ii) issuance upon vesting of future restricted stock grants, (iii) outstanding but unexercised options to purchase common stock, or (iv) unvested restricted stock units.
+\Includes shares reserved for: (i) issuance upon exercise of future option grants, (ii) issuance upon vesting of future restricted stock grants, (iii) outstanding but unexercised options to purchase common stock, or (iv) unvested restricted stock units.

-NOTE 12.
+NOTE 10.
 STOCK REPURCHASE PROGRAMS

-At the end of fiscal 2018, approximately \$175 million remained available under Cadence's previously announced authorization to repurchase shares of its common stock.
-In February 2019, Cadence's Board of Directors authorized the repurchase of an additional \$500 million.
+At the end of fiscal 2020, approximately \$739 million remained available under Cadence's previously announced authorization to repurchase shares of its common stock.
+In August 2021, Cadence's Board of Directors increased the prior authorization to repurchase shares of Cadence common stock by authorizing an additional \$1 billion.
 The actual timing and amount of repurchases are subject to business and market conditions, corporate and regulatory requirements, stock price, acquisition opportunities and other factors.
-As of December 28, 2019, approximately \$369 million remained available to repurchase shares of Cadence common stock.
+As of January 1, 2022, approximately \$1.1 billion of the share repurchase authorization remained available to repurchase shares of Cadence common stock.

-The shares repurchased under Cadence's repurchase authorizations and the total cost of repurchased shares, including commissions, during fiscal 2019, 2018 and 2017 were as follows:
+The shares repurchased under Cadence's repurchase authorizations and the total cost of repurchased shares, including commissions, during fiscal 2021, 2020 and 2019 were as follows: